Super Bowl winners throughout history: Full list from 2023 all the way back to the first in 1967

 The 2024 Super Bowl kicks off Sunday night, with the Kansas City Chiefs taking on the San Francisco 49ers to see who will be crowned NFL champions for the 2023 season.

 Patrick Mahomes, Travis Kelce and the Chiefs are looking for their fourth Super Bowl win in franchise history and third win in the last five years.
-The 49ers on the other hand are looking to add a sixth Lombardi Trophy to their collection, which would move the franchise past the Dallas Cowboys and tie them with the Patriots and Steelers for most all-time.
+The 49ers are looking to add a sixth Lombardi Trophy to their collection, which would move the franchise past the Dallas Cowboys and tie them with the Patriots and Steelers for most all-time.

 - Super Bowl LVIII will air on CBS and Nickelodeon and stream on Paramount+

-Note: This story has been updated to correct a reference to the Kansas City Chiefs' record; 2023 was their third Super Bowl win.